Climate and water: will it be too dry or too wet?

 Conflicts over water

-Another problem that arises in areas where there is water scarcity is the threat of conflicts.
+Another problem that arises in areas: where there is water scarcity, there is also the threat of conflicts.
 In recent decades, Iran and Turkey have built hundreds of dams in the Middle East to meet their water needs.
 Other countries in the region, especially Iraq and Syria, paid a high price for this: drought, social turmoil and conflicts.
 The image below shows the dam under construction in Ethiopia that is causing problems for a lake in Kenya.

 There are plans for 3,700 dams worldwide.
 They are constructed for water supply, but also for generating electricity without CO2 emissions.
 However, a dam changes the water dynamics in the region, but just as importantly, a dam stops the flow of sediments (sand, gravel, clay and other sediment carried by the water).
 This leads to increasing erosion downstream, resulting in less water being retained locally.